agrifooddatacanada/OCA_training_pathway/README.md

 * With this Excel document that you create you can store it beside (but separate from) your dataset.
 * You can share the Excel schema file when you share data.
 * If your lab or collaborators use similar data you can collaborate together to define and write a schema and save it in a shared folder.
-* IF you are a lab manager or leader you can request or require your students to use standard lab schemas in their research.
+* If you are a lab manager or leader you can request or require your students to use standard lab schemas in their research.
 * You can use this Excel schema and convert it into a machine-readable format (OCA).
 Once you have a machine-readable schema, there are many more tools you can use and build to help you work with data.

 This first Excel schema will meet a lot of user needs, but how can you be sure you are all using the *same* version?
 This is something that is addressed with the OCA schema standard and the use of SAID identifiers.